jrlLAB/hardpotato/README.md

 * To CH Instruments for making their software flexible enough that it can be started from the Windows command line and for creating the Macros.
 * To PalmSens for developing MethodScript and writing code for parsing data.
-The code is in the [PalmSens MethodScript GitHub account](https://github.com/PalmSens/MethodSCRIPT_Examples)
+The code is in the [PalmSens MethodScript GitHub account](https://github.com/PalmSens/MethodSCRIPT_Examples).
-* This development is funded by the Joint Center for Energy Storage Research (JCESR).
+* This development is funded by the Joint Center for Energy Storage Research ([JCESR](https://www.jcesr.org/)).

 # Authors
 Pypotato was developed at the University of Illinois at Urbana-Champaign by: